-How to Spatchcock a Chicken
+How to Spatchcock a Chicken for the Grill

 Now, before you get all panicky, I promise it’s super easy.
 So easy, the first time I did it my husband walked me through it via text message. #marriagewin

-Remove the backbone and either toss it or save it for stock later.
+3. Remove the backbone and either toss it or save it for stock later.
 I like to use mine when making stock for my foolproof chicken soup.

-Make a small notch in the center of the breastbone (where the arrow is pointing) and score down the middle to make a guide of sorts.
+4. Make a small notch in the center of the breastbone (where the arrow is pointing) and score down the middle to make a guide of sorts.

-Flip over your chicken over, and with the heel of your hand, press on the breast bone to flatten.
-You’ll probably hear a snap – good sign you’ve done it well.
-And boom!
-You just learned how to spatchcock a chicken.
+5. Flip over your chicken over and with the heel of your hand, press on the breast bone to flatten.
+You’ll probably hear a snap – a good sign you’ve done it well.

 How to Grill a Whole Chicken

-Put into your fridge for 12-24 hours uncovered (put it on a shelf by itself for contamination purposes) to dry out.
+Put into your fridge for 12-24 hours uncovered (put it on a shelf by itself for contamination purposeto dry out.*

 - If you have stainless steel grates, consider using some kind of grill cooking spray as there is the potential for sticking.
-If you have cast iron grates, this is unnecessary.
+If you have cast iron grates, this is unnecessary

 So tell me – do you find yourself looking to use the grill more in the summer?
 A fan of cooking outside?
 Let me know in the comments!